 Translations of this item:

-Note the pattern of Palestinians attacking and even murdering the foreign groupies and apologists who join them in their dream of eliminating Israel, or at least of building an independent Palestinian state:
+A pattern exists in which Palestinians attack and even murder the foreign groupies and apologists who join them in their dream of eliminating Israel, or at least of building an independent Palestinian state.

 - Ziva Goldovsky, an 18-year-old Israeli "peace activist" was strangled and her body set on fire in August 1988 by a friend of her Palestinian boyfriend.

 - Ian Sean Feinberg, 30, a South African who made aliyah and provided legal help to the Palestinians, was murdered in 1993 when attending a business meeting in Gaza; terrorists broke in, announced that they had "come to kill the Jew," and murdered him with gunshots and an axe.